Faculty Research

 Benefits

-• Monetary compensation up to $200
+- Monetary compensation up to $200 for participation

-Participants will be asked to consume a randomly assigned treatment daily for 14 days (69 g freeze dried table grapes or 69 g placebo).
-Participants will complete initial screening tests and qualified participants will undergo cardiovascular testing and provision of blood, urine and stool samples.
-Involvement in the study will last approximately 1 month total from screening to completion, though the test period will last only 17 days.
-Involvement will consist of 3 test visits over this period (2 visits of ~1.5h, 1 visit of ~8h).
+Participants will be asked to consume a randomly assigned treatment daily for 12 weeks (either 22 g freeze-dried wild blueberry powder or 22 g placebo powder).
+Participants will complete initial screening tests and qualified participants will undergo cardiovascular testing and provision of samples such as blood and urine.
+Involvement in the study will last 12 weeks and involvement will consist of four test visits over this period (visits last between 45 minutes and 1.5 hours).
 Participants will receive financial compensation of up to $200 for their time.
-The study will take place on the CSU campus in the Department of Food Science and Human Nutrition.

 For more information or if you want to join this study, please contact the Functional Foods & Human Health Laboratory via: